rbtcollins/bitnami-docker/redmine.md

 ## Scaling the Redmine application

-Suppose your Redmine app has been running for a while, and it gets a sudden burst of publicity.
-You decide it would be a good idea to add more web servers to your Redmine.
-You can do this easily, since your servers are defined as a service that uses a replication controller.
-Resize the number of pods in the replication controller as follows.
+Since the Redmine pod is defined as a service that uses a replication controller, you can easily resize the number of pods in the replication controller as follows:

 ```bash
 $ kubectl scale --replicas=5 rc redmine
 ```

-The configuration for that controller is updated, to specify that there should be 5 replicas running now.
+The configuration for the redmine controller will be updated, to specify that there should be 5 replicas running.
 The replication controller adjusts the number of pods it is running to match that, and you will be able to see the additional pods running:

 ```bash
 $ kubectl get pods -l name=redmine
 ```

-Once your site has fallen back into obscurity, you can ramp down the number of web server pods in the same manner.
+You can scale down the number of Redmine pods in the same manner.

 ## Take down and restart Redmine

-Once you have Redmine up and running, try taking it down!
-Because you used persistent disks, your Redmine state is preserved even when the pods it's running on are deleted.
-Try it:
+Because we used a persistent disk for the MariaDB pod and used Google cloud storage for files uploaded in Redmine, your Redmine state is preserved even when the pods it's running on are deleted.
+Lets try it.

 ```bash
 $ kubectl delete rc redmine
 $ kubectl delete rc mariadb
 ```

-Deleting the replication controller, also deletes its pods.
+Deleting the replication controller also deletes its pods.

 Confirm that the pods have been deleted: